saucelabs/saucectl/README.md

 saucectl run --ci-build-id <value>
 ```
 Using the `--ci-build-id` flag will override the build ID that is otherwise determined
 based on the CI provider.
+The config file hash will still be used in addition to this
+provided CI build ID.

 #### `region`
 ```sh